-A fluent Yiddish speaker and scholar, Miryem-Khaye has performed, lectured and taught at Klez Kamp, Klez Kanada, Yiddish New York, Yiddish Australia , Seminarium języka i kultury jidys (Poland), and La Kehile (La Comunidad Ashkenazí de México), among others.
+A fluent Yiddish speaker and scholar, Miryem-Khaye has performed, lectured and taught throughout the United States and internationally, including at Klez Kamp, Klez Kanada, Yiddish New York, Yiddish Australia , Seminarium języka i kultury jidys (Poland), La Kehile (La Comunidad Ashkenazí de México), and Sveriges Jiddisch Forbünd (Sweden) among others.

 She’s appeared with the Folksbiene (National Yiddish Theatre), New Yiddish Rep, and Hankus Netsky‘s Hebrew National Salvage, and shared the stage with many other luminaries of the Yiddish and klezmer scene.